An extended Merton problem with relaxed benchmark tracking: Introduction

 \section{Introduction}

 Since the pioneer studies of \cite{Merton69,Merton1971}, the optimal portfolio and consumption problem via utility maximization has attracted tremendous generalizations to address various new demands and challenges coming from more realistic market models, performance measures, trading constraints, and among others.
-In the present paper, we consider a new type of extended Merton problem in the setting of fund management when the fund manager is also concerned about the relative performance with respect to a stochastic benchmark.
+In the present paper, we consider a new type of Merton problem in the context of fund management when the fund manager is also concerned about the relative performance with respect to a stochastic benchmark.
 It has been well documented that, in order to enhance client's confidence or to attract more new clients, tracking or outperforming a benchmark has become common in practice in fund management.
-Some typical benchmark processes that fund managers may consider are S$\&$P500 Index, Goldman Sachs Commodity Index, Hang Seng Index, and etc. Other popular examples of benchmark processes in fund and investment management may refer to inflation rates, exchange rates, liability or education cost indices, etc.
+Some typical benchmark processes are S$\&$P500 Index, Goldman Sachs Commodity Index, Hang Seng Index.
+Other popular examples of benchmark processes in fund management may refer to inflation rates, exchange rates, liability or education cost indices, etc.